Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitcpp/README.md

     }
 }
 ```

+## Access token requirements

+Some of the toolkit components and examples utilize ArcGIS location services which require an access token.
+Please see the [setup guide](http://links.esri.com/create-an-api-key) for more information.

 ## Sample app

 In the [examples](../examples) folder, there is a Qt example application project (UitoolExamples.pro) that showcases many of the Qt toolkit components being used.